 Employees are prohibited from using County materials, tools, facilities, equipment and labor for personal or private use except as otherwise permitted by the Department.
 Employees may not perform private work for themselves, co-workers, friends or family members during working time while using County materials, tools, facilities, or equipment.
 Certain employees may be permitted to utilize specified county materials, tools and/or equipment for personal use as long as the personal usage of stated items does not cause the county to incur additional costs associated with use, and the usage is not illicit or for monetary gain related to outside employment.
-All County tools and regulations of the County.
-Employees who separate from service with the County are responsible for return of reusable County property in her possession.
+All County tools and equipment must be used and operated within the laws of the State of Ohio and/or rules and regulations of the County.
+Employees who separate from service with the County are responsible for the return of reusable County property in her possession.

 Employees have no reasonable expectation of privacy in the use of County property and facilities.
-In order to safeguard employees and the workplace, and in order to maximize efficiency, safety and productivity, the County reserves the right, in its sole discretion and without notice to employees, to inspect, monitor or otherwise search County property and facilities or any other enclosed or open area within County property or facilities and to monitor or inspect any items found within such facilities.
+In order to safeguard employe and the workplace, and in order to maximize efficiency, safety and productivity, the County reserves the right, in its sole discretion and without notice to employees, to inspect, monitor or otherwise search County property and facilities or any other enclosed or open area within County property or facilities and to monitor or inspect any items found within such facilities.
 Trained dogs may assist in searches.
 Employees are required to cooperate in any workplace inspection.
-The County also reserves the right to inspect any packages, mail, parcels, handbags, briefcases, or any other possessions or articles carried to and from County facilities and job sites where permitted by law.
+The County also reserves the right to inspect any packages, mail, parcels, handbags, briefcases, or any other possessions or articles carried to and from County facilities and job sites permitted by law.